Home

 What makes the mountain so impressive, is that it rises virtually straight out of the ocean to a height of 1 087m (at Maclear's Beacon - the highest point).

-Table Mountain fauna and flora facts
+Fauna and flora facts

 • The main vegetation, is the unique and rich Cape fynbos.